 Ask someone to read your CV before you send it.
 Check for spelling and grammatical errors.

-Always retain a copy of your CV on disk.
+master copy of your CV.
 This makes it easier to update it when information changes.

 Laser print your CV on heavyweight paper - a poorly presented CV does not create a good first impression.